OlssonDev/Countries/README.md

 # Countries

-An Unreal Engine plugin that gets country data from the [REST Countries API](https://restcountries.com) and makes it available at both runtime and edit time, including flag and coat-of-arms images.
+An Unreal Engine plugin that gets country data from the [REST Countries API](https://restcountries.com) and makes it available at both runtime and editor time, including flag and coat-of-arms images.

 ## Features